it-at-m/digiwf-cocreation/digiwf-cocreation-deployment-service/README.md

 }
 ```

 Under `deployment.targetEnvironments` you can define the target environments for the deployment.
-The `name` is the name of the environment and the `url` is the URL of the digiwf-cocreation-deployment.
+The `name` is the name of the environment and the `url` is the URL of the digiwf-cocreation-deployment-service.
 For this example the `url` is `http://localhost:9010` which is configured in [../local.env](../local.env).

 ## Configuration